HK

 Social Determinants of Health: The Context That Medicine Ignored

 FOMCD 2026 places significantly greater emphasis on social determinants of health — the conditions in which people live, work, and age that shape their health more powerfully than any single clinical intervention.
-Housing instability, food insecurity, occupational stress, environmental exposures, financial strain, social isolation: these are not background noise to be acknowledged and set aside.
+Housing instability, food insecurity, occupational stress, environmental exposures, financial strain, social isolation: these are not background noise.
 They are clinical data.

 Digital Health Literacy: What Competent Care Looks Like in 2026